 Alexander Beer Building, Auguststraße 11-13

 A Bauhaus-influenced former school built in the 1930s, still sporting some of the GDR mustard yellow wall color.
 The Kennedys museum is here, exhibiting photos and artifacts based on the famous John F. Kennedy speech in Berlin.
-We visited the CWC Gallery (opened by Camera Work in 2012) to view an absorbing exhibit of large scale photo illustrations jointly produced by Tina Berning and Michelangelo Di Battista.
+We visited the CWC Gallery (opened by Camera Work in 2012, and since closed) to view an absorbing exhibit of large scale photo illustrations jointly produced by Tina Berning and Michelangelo Di Battista.

 KW Institute for Contemporary Art, Auguststraße 69